muzammilzahid010/cartoon/replit.md

 **Video Generation**: VEO 3 API
 - Integration for generating cartoon-style videos from scene prompts
+- **Disney Pixar Style**: All prompts automatically prefixed with "In this vibrant and colourful scene, in the style of Disney Pixar's 3D animation,"
 - Sequential processing of scenes with real-time progress tracking
 - Server-Sent Events (SSE) for streaming progress updates
 - Automatic prompt cleaning (removes special characters: " * , : ; _ -)